aartikash/PL-Wordfinder/README.md

 reduction that has an intedned goal to capture the operational semantics determined by the execution of an implementation of a functional programming language.
 2. Equational characterization:
+3. Intensional: Relates to the internal content of a term or concept.
+Example: Ship -> Vehicle of conveynace on water
+4. Extensional: Denotes applicability by naming the particular objects that it denotes.
+Example: Ship -> Battleship, Cargo, Sailing ships and passenger ships.

 Other good sources: